plooploops/OHDSIonAzure/local_development_setup.md

 You can install [porter](https://porter.sh/install/) per the docs.

-For convenience, call the setup script to install porter and configure it for your OHDSI on Azure environment.
+For convenience, call the [setup](./setup.sh) script to install porter and configure it for your OHDSI on Azure environment.

 > This setup script assumes you have `docker`, `az` (Azure CLI), and administrative access to your Azure subscription and to your Azure DevOps organization.
 Your Azure Service Principal should be unique per environment.
+You should also ensure you have permissions to execute the script which you can set through `chmod +x setup.sh`.

 ```shell
 ./setup.sh \